 The H2P cluster supports various versions of Python.
 For general use, I suggest the following modules:

 Some packages (e.g. Tensorflow) must be dealt with in a more specific way.
-I will discuss them at the end .
+I will discuss them later in this document.
 All the modules are Anaconda distributions and support pip and conda installation commands.
 The tricky part is that no user has privelages to install their own python packages.
 You have a few options you will need to install them:

 - pip install --user <package>: This will install into a local directory that you have permission to access.

 - Manage your own environment using virtualenvwrapper.